 Locally and nationally, the NHS system is facing major challenges to meet demand for services within resources available.
 It is only by working together that we can address these issues.

-Within Bristol, North Somerset and South Gloucestershire we have called our STP 'Healthier Together', and it involves all health and social care organisations across the area working collaboratively to ensure we meet the needs of the population.
+Within Bristol, North Somerset and South Gloucestershire our Integrated Care System is called the 'Healthier Together' partnership.
+Healthier Together involves all health and social care organisations across the area working collaboratively to ensure we meet the needs of the population.

 Each year commissioning intentions are subject to patient, public and stakeholder feedback and subsequent prioritisation.
 We publish opportunities for you to contribute your views in the Get Involved section of our website.